Skip to main content

 • Power of Attorney Agent Resignation: Use this program if you are the agent (meaning someone gave you power of attorney) to fill out a form to end the power of attorney.

-Get the revocation or resignation notarized, and send it to the other party
+Get the revocation or resignation notarized

 Once you have filled out and printed the Power of Attorney Revocation or the Power of Attorney Agent Resignation, bring it to a notary to get it notarized.
 Make multiple copies of the document.
+Learn more about notaries.

 Electronic signatures are allowed in documents that create, exercise, release, or revoke Cancel or take back a power of attorney.
 A notary or witness A person who answers questions in court under oath must be "electronically present" to electronically sign.
 Electronic presence could be over a video service like Zoom.

-If you are the principal, send a copy to the agent so they know that you ended the power of attorney.
 If you are the agent, send a copy to the principal so they know that you won't act as their agent anymore.

 Other ways a power of attorney may be ended